Paradox of radiation of charged particles in a gravitational field: Statement of the paradox

 Putting together these two basic facts of general relativity and electrodynamics, we seem to encounter a paradox.
 For if we dropped a neutral particle and a charged particle together in a gravitational field, the charged particle should begin to radiate as it is accelerated under gravity, thereby losing energy and slowing relative to the neutral particle.
 Then a free-falling observer could distinguish free fall from the true absence of forces, because a charged particle in a free-falling laboratory would begin to be pulled upward relative to the neutral parts of the laboratory, even though no obvious electric fields were present.

 Equivalently, we can think about a charged particle at rest in a laboratory on the surface of the Earth.
 In order to be at rest, it must be supported by something which exerts an upward force on it.
-This system is equivalent to being in outer space accelerated constantly upward at 1 g, and we know that a charged particle accelerated upward at 1 g would radiate, why don't we see radiation from charged particles at rest in the laboratory?
+This system is equivalent to being in outer space accelerated constantly upward at 1 g, and we know that a charged particle accelerated upward at 1 g would radiate.
+However, we do not see radiation from charged particles at rest in the laboratory.
 It would seem that we could distinguish between a gravitational field and acceleration, because an electric charge apparently only radiates when it is being accelerated through motion, but not through gravitation.